Bristol Mountain Ski Resort: History

 In 1999, the first modern chairlift was added, the Comet Express high speed detachable lift, which is now the main lift that allows access to nearly all trails.

 In 2009–2010, the new high speed detachable chairlift (Galaxy Express High Speed Quad) was added.
 A new trail, Lower North Star, which ends at the bottom of the Galaxy chairlift was added for the 2010–2011 season.
 The new lift replaces an older, non-detachable, lift that started halfway up the mountain in the same place.
 The new trail is 2,600 feet long and 120 feet wide, adding a little over seven acres to the mountain.

 For the summer of 2014 Bristol Mountain Aerial Adventures was introduced.
 It is a three-acre aerial park consisting of 7 challenging courses with nearly 100 tree to tree elements and 10 zip lines, situated within the forest canopy at the summit of the mountain.
 There is also a dedicated kids course for ages 4–7.
 This season is from May to November which enables Bristol Mountain to operate as a year-round attraction.

-With an abnormally cold and snowy winter that included the Rochester region's coldest month ever (February 2015), the 2014–2015 season saw prosperous snow-sport conditions, with local ski resorts including Bristol Mountain predicting the season to extend through April.
-With a November 20 opening, the season ended up lasting 139 days.

-Winter of 2015-16

-Following a banner year, in 2015 Bristol had a very late, limited opening in mid December on the first day of winter (December 21st) after two days of artificial snowmaking.
-Only one intermediate trail (Sunset) and a single lift were open, only for day skiing and at a discounted price, but had to close by Christmas after a Christmas Eve that saw widely broken temperature records over the entire eastern seaboard (mid 60s to 70 in Upstate New York).
-November and December set monthly average temperature records in the northeast amid a very powerful El Niño expected to last the entire winter.
-In Rochester, it was the third warmest November, warmest December, and warmest late autumn on record.
-On December 29 the Sunset trail reopened after roughly thirty hours of favorable snowmaking weather.
-The base of the trail was as little as 6 inch with widely variable conditions.
-Forecasts more favorable to snowmaking wouldn't arrive until the weekend after New Year's.
-A wider opening with normal pricing didn't take place until January 5, 2016, after some normal and below average weather, meaning that the "2015-2016 season" didn't really begin until 2016.